Intro to Audacity

 Go to https://www.audacityteam.org/download/.
 Per your operating system, click the corresponding download link and follow the relevant installation instructions.
 Windows users will be given the option to download the software as an .exe installer or a ZIP archive; the former is preferable for easy installation.

 Let’s say you’re editing a podcast, and want to cut together a series of tracks recorded at various times into a single, seamless montage.
-This might involve (a) trimming unimportant bits from each track, (b) cutting a track into multiple pieces, and moving each piece around, and (c) arranging each of track so that one follows right after the other.
+This might involve (a) trimming unimportant bits from each track, (b) cutting a track into multiple pieces, and moving each piece around, and (c) arranging each track so that one follows right after the other.

 Let’s try editing a track such that it crescendos at its start and decrescendos at its end.
 Click on the envelope tool.
 Purple bars should appear above and below each track.